tenox7/wrp/README.md

 -l  listen address:port, default :8080
--t  image type gif (default) or png, when using PNG number of colors is ignored -g  image geometry, WxHXC, height can be 0 for unlimited, default 1152x600x256" -h  headed mode, display browser window
--d  chromedp debug logging
+-t  image type gif (default) or png, when using PNG number of colors is ignored -g  image geometry, WxHXC, height can be 0 for unlimited, default 1152x600x256" -h  headed mode, display browser window on the server -d  chromedp debug logging
 -n  do not free maps and gif images after use
 ```

 ## Minimal Requirements

-* Server / Gateway should run on a modern hardware/os that supports memory hungry Chrome.
+* Server Gateway should run on a modern hardware/os that supports memory hungry Chrome.

-* Client / Browser needs to support HTML FORMs and ISMAP.
+* Client Browser needs to support `HTML FORMs` and `ISMAP`.
 Typically Mosaic 2.0 would be minimum version for forms.
-However ISMAP was supported since 0.6B, so if you manually enter url using `?url=...` you can use ealier version.
+However ISMAP was supported since 0.6B, so if you manually enter url using `?url=...`, you can use the ealier version.

 ## History

-* In 2014, version 1.0 started as a cgi-bin script, adaptation of `webkit2png.py` and `pcidade.py`, [blog post](https://virtuallyfun.com/2014/03/03/surfing-modern-web-with-ancient-browsers/).
+* In 2014, version 1.0 started as a *cgi-bin* script, adaptation of `webkit2png.py` and `pcidade.py`, [blog post](https://virtuallyfun.com/2014/03/03/surfing-modern-web-with-ancient-browsers/).
 * Later in 2014, version 2.0 became a stand alone http-proxy server, also support for both Linux/MacOS, [another post](https://virtuallyfun.com/wordpress/2014/03/11/web-rendering-proxy-update//).
 * In 2016 the whole internet migrated to HTTPS/SSL/TLS and WRP largely stopped working.
 Python code became unmaintainable and mostly unportable (especially to Windows, even WSL).
 * In 2019 WRP 3.0 has been rewritten in Golang/Chromedp as browser-in-browser instead of http proxy.